Ching-Yee-Chan/Ching-Yee-Chan/README.md

 - 🔭 I’m currently a student in Nankai University
 - 🌱 I’m currently conducting research on 3D scene manipulation
 - 👯 I’m eager for opportunities to collaborate with U!
-- ✨ Looking up breathside, may I touch the stars nearby?
+- ✨ Sidere mens eadem mutato | 繁星縱變，智慧永恆

 ### GitHub stats